tardate/LittleArduinoProjects/playground/VariableFrequencyRunwayLEDs/README.md

 I've chosen a PWM Arduino output as the controlling reference here because it can be maintained without processor supervision.
 The problem is that an Arduino PWM output is by default variable duty cycle, not variable frequency (without poking the registers directly).

-The solution I've selected is to introduced a PWM signal from the microcontroller to "bleed" C1 (contributor to the LM331 RC constant) proportional to the PWM duty cycle.
-This produces the desired effet (variable frequency), but does affect frequency stability in doing so.
+The solution I've selected is to introduce a PWM signal from the microcontroller to "bleed" C1 (contributor to the LM331 RC constant) proportional to the PWM duty cycle.
+This produces the desired effect (variable frequency), but does affect frequency stability in doing so.
 However, for the effect I am after, these issues are negligible.

 Another approach is direct PWM frequency manipulation, but this is hampered by the more complex coding required, and the fact that PWM frequencies cannot be finely controlled in the low-Hz range.
 So the current approach seems to do the job pretty well.